windmaomao/adventofcode/2015/md/01_part1.md

 `charValue` is a `function`, referenced by  `map` which accepts `function` as its input.

-> Sending a `function` into another as input is normally referred as Functional Programming (FP) these days.
+> Sending a `function` into another one as input is normally referred as Functional Programming (FP) these days.
 Although this book will not get deep into FP, the pattern of using a function to simplify  so that this function can be studied early on, normally through `test`, is applied throughtout this book.

 #### Test